 After graduating law school in 2003, Mr. Szczepanik spent nine years at large law firms litigating business disputes in addition to trust and estate matters.
 From 2006 to 2012, Mr. Szczepanik was a litigation attorney in the Atlanta and San Francisco offices of King & Spalding LLP, a large international firm.
 He has been admitted to practice in California, Georgia, Pennsylvania, and New Jersey.

-Mr. Szczepanik is an author of trust and probate chapters in Matthew Bender’s publication California Forms of Pleading & Practice.
+He is an author of trust and probate chapters in Matthew Bender’s publication California Forms of Pleading & Practice.
 He authored the article “Forging into Uncharted Territory with the Law on Abuse of Dependent Adults” in the April 2014 edition of the Contra Costa Lawyer Magazine.
-Mr. Szczepanik has published several other articles on alternative dispute resolution issues.
+Mr. Szczepanik has published numerous articles on alternative dispute resolution issues.

-Mr. Szczepanik is the Vice Chair of the Litigation and Mediation Committee of the East Bay Trusts & Estates Lawyers.
+Mr. Szczepanik is the Chair of the Litigation and Mediation Committee of the East Bay Trusts & Estates Lawyers.
+He is a Member of the Litigation Subcommittee of the Trusts and Estates Section of the State Bar of California.

 Mr. Szczepanik is a 1999 graduate of Amherst College and a 2003 graduate of Emory Law School.
 While a law student, he received the Dean’s Award for Trusts & Estates.